-Maine is one of the many New England states with a long history in the shipbuilding and paper industries.
-For decades, Maine has also been associated with industrial use of asbestos in these particular industries.
-As a result, there has many incidences related to health problems such as asbestosis, lung cancer, and mesothelioma.
+Maine has a long history in the shipbuilding and paper industries, both of which used asbestos and put workers at risk of exposure and illness.
 A dedicated Maine mesothelioma lawyer can assist families in getting the help they need and compensation they deserve.

 Keep in mind that we are happy to offer assistance to residents of all Maine cities and towns, including: